pokt-network/governance/constitution/constitution.md

 9.1.
 No decision by the Council shall be legitimate until the founding Voters of the Council have unanimously approved this Constitution.

 9.2.
-The following bootstrap measures will be in place until a Majority vote overrules them:
-  * The Council shall use the Ethereum Rinkeby testnet;
-  * All instances of Conviction Voting in the Constitution will be replaced by Majority Approval voting;
-  * In all instances where Voters enforce this Constitution using Aragon Agreements, PNI will instead take on the responsibility using Aragon Approvals;
-  * To reduce the friction of onboarding the first Voters, the Maturation Period for Governance Stakes will not be required.

-9.3.
 The App and Node UnstakingTime parameters will be changed from 21 days to 1 hour once Decentralization Day has been achieved, subject to Majority Approval.

 # Definitions